bnb-chain/greenfield-whitepaper/part1.md

 account.
 They do not require an actual mirror.

 BNB is a natively pegged token from the genesis of Greenfield.
-The "Token Hub" contract is a system contract built within BSC to ensure that Greenfield cannot inflate BNB and secure the total circulation of BNB.
+The "Token Hub" contract is a smart contract built on BSC to ensure that Greenfield cannot inflate BNB and secure the total circulation of BNB.